nthdeg/redox/README.md

 # REDOX #

 Redox will be a post exploitation offensive toolset.
-As of now this is a reverse shell written in [Rust](https://www.rust-lang.org/) currently tested on Windows and Linux.
+As of now this is a reverse shell written in [Rust](https://www.rust-lang.org/) currently tested on Windows and Debian distros.
 It comes with the implant (client) which can be compiled for different platforms.
 Once you set your server ip in the client implant and run your server, the clients will connect one at a time and you will be able to interact with the connected devices one at a time.

 You can read and write to disk, run executables and all the things you can normally do in a shell.